Qamar4P/LolAdapter/README.md

 # LolAdapterExample
-Demo project to showcase my stupid simple LolAdapter for recycler view
+Demo project to showcase my stupid simple LolAdapter for recycler view also avail in Kotlin, check out branch

 This library use Java8 Lambdas and depends ButterKnife optional